 You can test if a website is blocked in China.

-- While the U.S. encourages countries to have cybersecurity strategies that fully incorporate human rights and economic interests, some states, China and Russia, have like
+- While the U.S. encourages countries to have cybersecurity strategies that fully incorporate human rights and economic interests, some states, China and Russia, have

-"cybersecurity" policies and laws that are aimed at controlling discourse and dissent.
-These countries both claim "absolute sovereignty" in cyberspace and do not recognize that international human rights transcend
+like "cybersecurity" policies and laws that are aimed at controlling discourse and dissent.
+These countries both claim "absolute

-international borders.
+sovereignty" in cyberspace and do not recognize that international human rights transcend international borders.
 Restrictive policies curtailing the free flow of information have both negative human rights and economic impacts.
-Many of China’s laws and regulations, including its Cybersecurity Law, are deliberately vague but have broad

-implications for data localization, mandatory testing, cooperation with Chinese authorities, forced technology transfer and market access in China.
+Many of China’s laws and regulations, including its Cybersecurity Law, are deliberately vague but have broad implications for data localization, mandatory testing, cooperation with Chinese authorities, forced technology transfer

 - China has the most aggressive data localization laws.